 Entry ticket: € 2, reduced: € 1

 The museum contains a collection of artifacts related to the ancient Olympic games.
-There are urns with depiction of games on them, coins with related images and the objects that were used for practice.
+There are urns with depictions of games on them, coins with related images and the objects that were used for practice.
 The core competitions held were foot racing, wrestling, boxing and chariot racing.
 The participants underwent a tough training regimen and the winners were treated as glorious heroes.
-Only unmarried women were allowed to watch the games, married women were punishable by death (misogyny is as old as patriarchal, so called civilizations).
-Women were not allowed to participate in games.
+Only unmarried women were allowed to watch the games, married women were punishable by death (misogyny is as old as so called ‘patriarchal civilizations’).
+Women weren’t allowed to participate in games.

-The museum has a number of working models based on principles given by Archimedes.
-The activities are interactive.
+The museum has a number of working models based on principles given by Archimedes, many of them being interactive.
 You can easily spend a couple of hours there.
 I had the bus leaving on the same day so I could barely spend half an hour there but I highly recommend visiting it.
 It is on the main road.
-I couldn’t utilize my time very well because I reached on Labour day and most places were closed that day.
+Most places were closed on the day I reached as it was Labor day, so I couldn’t utilize my time very well.

 Sightseeing around the town